Scaseco/nqpatch-posix/README.md

 All involved files most be based on byte sorted N-Quads such as produced by `LC_ALL=C sort -u`.

 * Arguments that start with a `@` are interpreted as "factory expressions".
-  The reason is, that patch files need to be scanned twice − for the added and removed quads, respectively.
+  The reason is, that scanning for added and removed quads must happen independently.
+The file is thus opened twice − once for each scan.
   Do not use process substitution as in `./rdfpatch-nq-apply.sh <(lbzcat file.rdfp.bz2)` - it won't work because the pipe-file cannot be read twice.

 Omitting the `@` will try to decode files using `zcat`.
 On many systems, default `zcat` only support gzip, but